 Lauded as “remarkable” by the New York Times Book Review, Lindsey Stoddard’s heartfelt stories continue to garner critical acclaim, and her latest novel will have fans new and old rooting for Cyrus and Parker’s special bond and the courage it helps them both to find.

 This winter, each Lower School child will bring home a “book bag.”
 Each bag contains:

 - A family copy of Brave Like That

 - A bookmark for parents identifying the traits of a meaningful shared reading experience and good questions to ask while reading

 - A syllabus and schedule of planned student/parent events and activities

 - A research article supporting the importance of shared reading practices for older children

 We ask that each family set aside time each evening to read aloud with their child.
 Time will be spent at morning meetings each week discussing an idea or two encountered in the assigned reading.
 Additional time will also be spent in various classes developing background knowledge or exploring information presented in the text.

-- A parent round table discussion will be held on Thursday, February 17 at 11:00 on Zoom.
+- A parent round table discussion will be held on Thursday, February 16 at 11:00 in the Root Meeting Room.
 Please join Joe Mendes, English Department Chair, Julie Porrazzo, Director of the Educational Program, and me as we discuss the text and share ideas and insights.